rancher/docs/content/rke/latest/en/config-options/cloud-providers/vsphere/_index.md

 - VMs in the cluster are running in the same datacenter `eu-west-1` managed by the vCenter `vc.example.com`.
 - The vCenter has a user `provisioner` with password `secret` with the required roles assigned, see [Prerequisites](#prerequisites).
 - The vCenter has a datastore named `ds-1` which should be used to store the VMDKs for volumes.
-- A `k8s-dummy` folder exists in the root of the datastore.
+- A `kubernetes` folder exists in vCenter.

 The corresponding configuration for the provider would then be as follows: